oroinc/documentation/user_guide_marketing_tools/integrated/dotmailer_data_fields_mappings.rst

 Click :guilabel:`Save` to save the new data field.

 .. image:: ../../img/dotmailer_email_campaign/new_data_fields_create_dt.jpg
-   :alt: The new data field form
+   :alt: Creating a new data field in dotmailer

 OroCRM Side
 ^^^^^^^^^^^